UffizziCloud/docs/docs/set-up-previews.md

  To trigger a preview by opening a pull request, you must:

-1. Ensure your GitHub account is properly [conencted and configured with a webhook](guides/git-integrations.md).
+1. Ensure your GitHub account is properly [connected and configured with a webhook](guides/git-integrations.md).
 2. Define your services in your `docker-compose.uffizzi.yml` using the `build` element, [specifying your GitHub repository as the build `context`](references/compose-spec.md#build).
 For example:
  ```
  services: